oslokommune/ok/README.md

 Available Commands:
-  aws          Group of AWS related commands. bootstrap    Bootstrap code for an S3 bucket and DynamoDB table to store Terraform state. completion   Generate the autocompletion script for the specified shell env          Creates a new `env.yml` file with placeholder values. envars       Exports the values in `env.yml` as environment variables. forward      Starts a port forwarding session to a database. get          Get a template. help         Help about any command pkg          Group of package related commands for managing Boilerplate packages. scaffold     Creates a new Terraform project with a `_config.tf`, `_variables.tf`, `_versions.tf`, and `_config.auto.tfvars.json` file based on values configured in `env.yml`. version      Prints the version of the `ok` tool and the current latest version available.
+  aws          Group of AWS related commands. completion   Generate the autocompletion script for the specified shell forward      Starts a port forwarding session to a database. help         Help about any command pkg          Group of package related commands for managing Boilerplate packages. version      Prints the version of the `ok` tool and the current latest version available.

 Flags: